-- The School will take all reasonable precautions to ensure e-Safety.
-However, owing to the international scale and linked nature of Internet content, the availability of mobile technologies and speed of change, it is not possible to guarantee that unsuitable material will never appear on a School computer or mobile device.
+- The school will take all reasonable precautions to ensure e-Safety.
+However, owing to the international scale and linked nature of Internet content, the availability of mobile technologies and speed of change, it is not possible to guarantee that unsuitable material will never appear on a school computer or mobile device.
 Neither the School nor the Local Authority/County Council can accept liability for material accessed, or any consequences of Internet access. - Staff and pupils are given information about infringements in use and possible sanctions.
-Sanctions available include: - interview/counselling by teacher or Head teacher - informing parents or carers - removal of Internet or computer access for a period, (which could ultimately prevent access to files held on the system, including examination coursework) - referral to LA / Police.
+Sanctions available include: - o Interview/counselling by teacher or Head teacher. - Informing parents or carers. - Removal of Internet or computer access for a period, (which could ultimately prevent access to files held on the system, including examination coursework). - Referral to LA / Police.

-The Proprietor and/or Company Complaints Lead is the first point of contact for any complaint.
-Any complaint about staff misuse is referred to the Head teacher and School Proprietor.
+The Head Teacher is the first point of contact for any complaint, including about staff misuse in accordance with the complaints policy.